openforis/sepal/README.md

 **GDAL** -
 A translator library for raster and vector geospatial data formats.

-**Arcsi** -
-A command line tool for the atmospheric correction of Earth Observation imagery.

 **R** -
 Language for statistical computing and graphics.